Dream of Ravan

-The Dream of Ravan appeared originally in a series of articles in the Dublin University Magazine in 1853 and 1854.
+The Dream of Ravan is a story that appeared originally in a series of articles in the Dublin University Magazine in 1853 and 1854.
 By some, it is believed to have been written by Mahatma Kuthumi.
 It was later reprinted as a book.
 It is a mystical treatise on Ravana, the primary antagonist in the Ramayana, and on its symbolic dream.